Upgrading the Version of a Heroku Postgres Database

 The pg:copy

-method supports upgrades between all supported Heroku Postgres plans and versions.
-It’s the only method for making version changes that involve a deprecated mini
+method supports upgrades between all supported Heroku Postgres plans and versions.pg:copy

 For Essential-tier databases that use the scheduled backups feature, your schedules are lost after upgrading to production-tier plans.
 Set up your schedules again after the upgrade to avoid missing a backup.